Does a single person need life insurance cover? The UK's…

 At Reassured we can compare quotes from some of the UK's leading providers and present you with our best deals.

 Yes, a joint life insurance policy is still valid after a divorce.

 Unless you choose to cancel the policy, your cover will remain in place until the end of the term.

 You’re not legally obligated to inform your insurer of your divorce, however, it’s best to do so to find out what options are available to you regarding your policy.

-Often a joint life insurance policy is taken out by couples to protect a shared mortgage.
+Often a joint life insurance policy is taken out by couples to help protect a shared mortgage.

-If one partner were to pass away, the remaining partner may struggle to continue making mortgage payments.
+If one partner were to pass away, the surviving partner may struggle to continue making mortgage payments.

-A life insurance policy is typically taken out to ensure the remaining partner can pay off the mortgage in full and remain in their home.
+A life insurance policy is typically taken out to help ensure the surviving partner can remain in their home.